Catalan monoids inherently nonfinitely based relative to finite $\mathcal{R}$-trivial semigroups

-Simon's theorem mentioned in Remark~\ref{rem:cayley} establishes a tight connection between finite $\mJ$-trivial monoids and so-called piecewise testable languages.
+Simon's theorem mentioned in Remark~\ref{rem:cayley} establishes a strong relationship between finite $\mJ$-trivial monoids and so-called piecewise testable languages.
 Finite $\mR$-trivial monoids are related to a language class characterized by Eilenberg (see \cite[Theorem IV.3.3]{Pin86}) and, in a different way, by Brzozowski and Fich~\cite{BrFi80}.
 Both $\mR$- and $\mJ$-trivial finite monoids are of major interest for representation theory; see, e.g., \cite[Chapter 17]{St16} and references therein.
 A striking application of finite $\mR$-triv\-i\-al monoids to the analysis of Markov chains appears in \cite{ASST15}.
 Recent connections of finite $\mJ$-triv\-i\-al monoids include tropical geometry (the gossip monoid of~\cite{BDF15}) and combinatorics of Young tableaux (the stylic monoid of~\cite{AbRe22}).
-These diverse connections and applications make the classes $\mathbf{R}$ and $\mathbf{J}$ of finite $\mR$- and, respectively, $\mJ$-trivial monoids worthwhile objects for study, and in spite of the word `trivial' present in their names, these objects are by no means trivial.
+These diverse connections and applications make it worthwhile to study both the class $\mathbf{R}$ of finite $\mR$-trivial monoids and the class $\mathbf{J}$ of finite $\mJ$-trivial monoids.
+In spite of the word `trivial' present in their names, these objects are by no means trivial.

 The non-triviality just noticed manifests in the study of the FBP for $\mathbf{R}$ and $\mathbf{J}$, and even for the smaller class $\mathbf{J}\cap\mathbf{Ecom}$ of finite $\mJ$-trivial monoids with commuting idempotents.
 Already one of the two first examples of \nfb\ finite semigroups from Perkins's pioneering paper~\cite{Pe69} was a monoid from $\mathbf{J}\cap\mathbf{Ecom}$.
-Mark Sapir suggested to investigate the FBP for a certain subclass of $\mathbf{J}\cap\mathbf{Ecom}$ (containing the aforementioned example from~\cite{Pe69}); see \cite[Problem 4.1]{Vo01}.
+Mark Sapir suggested to investigate the FBP for a certain subclass of $\mathbf{J}\cap\mathbf{Ecom}$ (containing the aforementioned example from~\cite{Pe69}); see~\cite[Problem 4.1]{Vo01} or~\cite[Problem 3.10.10]{Sa14}.
 This inspired massive studies by the first-named author and Jackson \cite{Sa97,Sa00,Ja99,JaSa00,Ja01} that revealed that the complexity of the FBP for this particular subclass of $\mathbf{J}\cap\mathbf{Ecom}$ is already well comparable with that for the whole class of finite semigroups.